artjomTerminator01/calendar/README.md

 - Employee notifications when assignments are created/updated
 - Admin notifications when clients make bookings
-- All email content is logged to console
+- All email content is logged to console (server)

 ## 🌍 Language & Localization